Interstellar Object Accessibility and Mission Design: Testing Neural-Rendezvous in the JPL SmallSat Dynamics Testbed

 \section{Testing Neural-Rendezvous in the JPL SmallSat Dynamics Testbed}

-The JPL SmallSat Dynamics Testbed (SSDT) is a high-fidelity dynamics simulation that models realistic uncertainties and design variables involved in flying a spacecraft.
+The JPL SmallSat Dynamics Testbed (SSDT) is a high-fidelity dynamics simulation that models uncertainties and constraints involved in spaceflight.
 JPL has a hardware simulation component to the SSDT, but this testing used only the software version of the testbed, which uses Simulink.
-The purpose of the SSDT towards this investigation is to evaluate the performance of G\&C techniques for ISO exploration when implemented on a space mission.
-The SSDT enables a trade analysis and sensitivity study on the impacts of these uncertainties and design variables on the algorithm's performance during terminal guidance.
+The purpose of the SSDT for this investigation is to evaluate the performance of G\&C techniques for ISO exploration when implemented on a space mission.
+The SSDT enables a trade analysis and sensitivity study on the impacts of uncertainties and design variables on the algorithm's performance during terminal guidance.